ktonon/two-medium-model/README.md

 electromagnetic spectrum may never detect advanced civilizations**, not because they do not exist, but because their communication technology would likely move beyond EM channels entirely.
-They would use the GCM---an invisible, ultra-fast substrate that our current instruments cannot yet manipulate or detect.
+They would use the GCM—an invisible, ultra-fast substrate that our current instruments cannot yet manipulate or detect.

 In this light, SETI's silence may be a clue rather than a contradiction: